 - severe, persistent itching

-- Burning or pain in the damaged skin areas
+- burning or pain in the affected skin areas

-Acute attacks are often triggered by so-called trigger factors, which vary from person to person.
-Find out here which typical triggers can promote an acute attack.
+Acute flare-ups are often triggered by so-called trigger factors, which vary from person to person.
+Find out here which typical triggers can promote an acute flare-up.

-How long does an acute neurodermatitis attack last?
+How long does an acute neurodermatitis flare-up last?

-The duration of a neurodermatitis flare-up is very individual.
-In mild cases, the symptoms can subside after a few days, while more severe flare-ups can last for weeks or even months.
-Early and consistent treatment and continuous skin care are crucial to alleviate the symptoms.
+The duration of a neurodermatitis flare-up is highly individual.
+In mild cases, symptoms may subside after a few days, while more severe flare-ups can last weeks or even months.
+Early and consistent treatment and continuous skin care are crucial to alleviate symptoms.

-A common accompaniment to severe attacks is the so-called superinfection, in which damaged, thin areas of skin and wounds become infected by bacteria, viruses or fungi.
-Such infections can significantly worsen the symptoms and often require special treatments.
+A common companion of severe flare-ups is the so-called superinfection, in which damaged, thin skin areas and wounds become infected by bacteria, viruses, or fungi.
+Such infections can significantly worsen symptoms and often require special treatments.

-- Bacterial infections: Open eczema areas can be colonized by Staphylococcus aureus .
-Typical signs are yellow oozing, yellowish crust formation and pain in the affected areas.
+- Bacterial infections: Open eczema areas can be colonized by Staphylococcus aureus.
+Typical signs are yellow weeping, yellowish crust formation, and pain in the affected areas.

-- Viral infections: Herpes viruses or molluscum contagiosum (molluscum contagiosum) can also penetrate the damaged skin.
-Herpes usually manifests itself in the form of small blisters and sometimes even fever.
-Molluscum contagiosum, on the other hand, typically manifests itself in the form of round, skin-colored or pink nodules.
+- Viral infections: Herpes viruses or Molluscum contagiosum (water warts) can also penetrate through the damaged skin.
+Herpes usually manifests as small blisters, sometimes even fever.
+Water warts, on the other hand, typically appear as round, skin-colored or pink nodules.

-- Fungal infections: Fungi such as Trichophyton rubrum can also settle in inflamed areas of skin.
-The infection is indicated by a change in the skin structure, blisters or weeping areas.
+- Fungal infections: Fungi such as Trichophyton rubrum can also settle in inflamed skin areas.
+The infestation is characterized by an altered skin structure, blisters, or weeping areas.

-If you start to show signs of a superinfection, you should see a doctor immediately.
-In these cases, targeted treatment with antibiotics, antivirals or antimycotics is usually required.
+If you notice the first signs of a superinfection, you should consult a doctor immediately.
+In these cases, targeted therapy with antibiotics, antiviral drugs, or antifungals is usually necessary.

 Which cream for acute neurodermatitis?

-Proper care is essential to alleviate the symptoms of an acute attack!
+Proper care is essential to alleviate the symptoms of an acute flare-up!

 Use a moisturizing base cream without fragrances that has been specially developed for basic care for neurodermatitis.
-During a flare-up, applying it up to three times a day can help reduce itching and strengthen the skin barrier.
-If the skin is very itchy or burning, cooling compresses can also have a soothing effect.
+During a flare-up, application up to three times a day can help reduce itching and strengthen the skin barrier.
+For severe itching or burning skin, cooling compresses can also be soothing.

-If the condition does not improve over a longer period of time, the use of cortisone-containing or other immunosuppressive ointments may be useful in consultation with the doctor in order to quickly reduce the inflammation.
+Important: If the condition does not improve over a longer period, the use of corticosteroid-containing or other immunosuppressive ointments may be advisable in consultation with a doctor to quickly reduce the inflammation.

 How can I prevent neurodermatitis flare-ups?

-Consistent basic care : Regular skin care (even during flare-up-free phases) with rich, moisturizing ingredients strengthens the skin barrier and reduces susceptibility to flare-ups.
+Consistent basic care: Regular skin care (even in flare-free phases) with rich, moisturizing ingredients strengthens the skin barrier and reduces susceptibility to flare-ups.

-Protection from environmental influences: Especially in winter, your skin needs additional protection from cold, wind and dry heating air.
-Therefore, use rich, nourishing products, especially in winter, to keep your skin supple.
+Protection from environmental influences: Especially in winter, your skin needs additional protection from cold, wind, and dry heating air.
+Therefore, especially in winter, use rich, nourishing products to keep the skin supple.